cilium/tetragon/README.md

 This Quickstart guide uses a Kind cluster and a helm-based installation to provide a simple way to get a hands on experience with Tetragon and the generated events.
-These events include monitoring process execution, network sockets, file access to see what binaries are executing and making network connections or writing to sensitive files.
+These events include monitoring process execution, network sockets, and file access to see what binaries are executing and making network connections or writing to sensitive files.

 In this scenario, we are going to install a demo application,